Proladon/Picnel.io-2/README.md

 2. Smoothly animetion transition increse the experience
 4. More readable and controlable logger
 5. export workspace to single `.json` file, that you can carry it.

+## Contributes
+I'm just a beginner to coding and this my first time using electron.
+So it's really welcome and grateful if anyone can help improve this code quality or any anothors contributes